 We upgraded to the package that included a robe, flip flops, a fancy mask and a drink.
 We were guided into a changing room and given a special bracelet.
 You could spend the day in the lagoon drinking cocktails and when you leave your bracelet will let them know your balance.

 Four face masks are available as you swim in the Lagoon.
 The white silica one is complimentary and the other 3, lava, algae and mineral are offered at additional costs.
 Not sure how effective they are but fun to try.

 After about 2 hours we were pruny and ready to move onto the next adventure.
 We showered and considered going into the restaurant for lunch.
 6600 Icelandic krona is $55 so that seemed a bit steep for lunch even considering we were a tad delirious on no sleep.
 We had a snack and caught the bus that leaves every hour for Reykjavík.
-We told the bus driver the name of our hotel, and although we did have to change buses at one point, it was relatively easy to get to our hotel.
+The bus driver asked for the name of our hotel, and although we did have to change buses at one point, it was relatively easy to get to our hotel.

 We checked in and wanted to make the most of the daylight hours so we took a walk down to the waterfront.
 We were awestruck by the white landscape across the harbor and just about everything on our walk around town.

 From all over we could see the peak of the tall church, Hallgrimskirkja.
 This beautiful structure was only completed in 1986 and dedicated to the most renowned religious Poet from Iceland.